Nurturing Our Team Members’ Well-Being Starts with Mental Health

 “Our people are our most valuable asset,” says Assistant Clinical Director of Acute Care Marco Costilla.
 “We have to put their mental health first so they can be successful.”

-Since the beginning of the COVID-19 pandemic in 2020, the Centers for Disease Control and Prevention estimates that 40% of American adults have struggled with their mental health.
 In response, the Texas Children’s Workforce Well-Being team has significantly expanded to support our workforce.

-Employee Assistance Program (EAP) onsite and virtual counselors come from different backgrounds like social work or military counseling and, above all, understand the challenges of a hospital environment.
+Onsite and virtual Employee Assistance Program (EAP) counselors come from different backgrounds like social work or military counseling and, above all, understand the challenges of a hospital environment.
 Whether it be on call or physically making the rounds, the team is determined to meet the very specific needs of Texas Children’s team members.

 “It’s reassuring that as a leader I can provide my team with resources for support,” says Holly Gregerson, Assistant Clinical Director of Nursing at Texas Children’s The Woodlands.
 “It gives me peace of mind that I am protecting my people and taking care of them.”